 "What you don't know can't hurt you" - that old axiom may be true, but it certainly isn't the case when you're hiring remote employees.
 In fact, failing to adequately assess a candidate for a remote position can have disastrous effects when they're put into place in their virtual job.
+Before you can onboard remote hires, use our ultimate list of interview questions to find the right remote employee for your business.

 Everyone, by now, has surely heard the story of Yahoo CEO Marissa Mayer, who put an end to that company's telework policy a few years back when a review of their server logs turned up the discovery that a cadre of remote workers was failing to log in to their network - ever - meaning they simply weren't working at all.